Meet Our Alumni

-In only its third year, the Master of Engineering in Energy Systems program has already helped students realize their dreams of starting careers in the energy field.
+The Master of Engineering in Energy Systems program, now in its fourth year, has already helped students realize their dreams of starting careers in the energy field.

 “The Energy Systems program at the University of Illinois allowed me to continue my education in a field I am passionate about – renewable energy – while learning a specific skill set to be a successful electrical engineer in the renewable energy sector.
 During the program I was able to take electrical engineering courses in power systems and supplement these courses with a variety of renewable energy classes as well.
 Additionally, I worked on a solar energy project to provide electricity to a community in western Africa.

 Currently, I am in the Edison Engineering Development Program at General Electric, Energy Connections in Salem, Virginia.
 At this location, we build and test converters for wind turbines, solar, and battery storage.
 For my first rotation, I am currently working as a test and validation engineer for the converters, where I ensure software and hardware work together before entering the field.
 In the future, I will also have the opportunity to write software for the controllers of the turbines and card design for the switches in the converters.”

 – Cassie Arenz, M.Eng. in Energy Systems (Spring 2016)